freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 #### Python is generally used for

-* Web & Internet Development
+* Web & internet development
-* Educational Advancment
+* Educational advancment
-* Scientific Studies/Computing
+* Scientific studies/computing
 * Desktop development
-* Numeric Computing
+* Numeric computing
 * Software development
-* Business Application development
+* Business application development
-* Machine Learning
+* Machine learning
 * IOT
-* Game Development
+* Game development
-* Rapid Prototyping
+* Rapid prototyping
-* Browser Automation
+* Browser automation
 * Data analysis
 * Scraping data from websites
-* Image Processing
+* Image processing
 ## Why python has got such a wide range of usage?
 * Python has got many packages to work with, some ranging for aerospace research to mathematics.
 *Secondly for choosing to be a part of the open source community.
   Yes!
 Python is Open-source.
   * For it's simple and elegant syntax.